‘Tomorrow With You’ Debut Has Good Viewership Using Popular Time Travel Trend

 Presently, SBS has continued the “time travel” trend with Saimdang, Light’s Diary starring Lee Young Ae and Song Seung Heon.
 However, the viewership ratings for that K-drama are gradually declining as its competition, Korean Broadcasting System (KBS) K-drama Chief Kim starring Namgoong Min and Nam Sang Mi, has surpassed it as the number one K-drama in the fourth episode.
 This might be a sign that K-drama fans are tiring of the “time travel” concept.
 From experience and watching numerous K-dramas, the trend seems to be shifting towards political melodramas in direct association to President Park’s scandal last year.

 Tomorrow With You airs on Fridays and Saturdays at 8 p.m.
 KST on tvN.
-For those who do not have access to Korean public television, the K-drama can be viewed on both DramaFever (with DramaFever Premium) and OnDemandKorea (with ODK Plus) depending on region.
+For those who do not have access to Korean public television, the K-drama can be viewed on both DramaFever (with DramaFever Premium) and OnDemandKorea (with ODK Plus), depending on the region.

 [Featured Image by the Total Variety Network (tvN)]